How to Calculate and Use Year-Over-Year (YOY) Growth

 Try Bench

-Year-over-year growth calculations provide an annualized view of your businesses performance that eliminates that variability, making them an invaluable tool for:
+• Year-over-year growth calculations provide an annualized view of your business’ performance that eliminates seasonal or other variability.

 What is year-over-year growth?